| [1].

 vi Maruntel

-century music.
-His work, while distinctly modern in a classical sense,
+twentieth century music.
+His work, while distinctly modern in

-notating and cataloguing folk tunes of his people and the stirring melodies
+folk tunes of his people and the stirring melodies of this piece

-of this piece emanate from such endeavors.
-Bartok's classical training
+emanate from such endeavors.
+Bartok's classical training can

 but he always preserves the integrity of these beautiful melodies.